ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 tensorboard (only for training a model)
-Nvidia Apex (only for FP16 training) numpy cupy (optional but highly recommended especially for training the model, 10x speed up in data preprocessing comparated with numpy) cv2 (opencv-python) glob h5py json win32api (PythonWin) - Should be installed by default in newest Python versions (Python 3.7 reccomended)
+Nvidia Apex (only for FP16 training) numpy cupy (optional but highly recommended, 10x speed up in data preprocessing comparated with numpy) cv2 (opencv-python) glob h5py json win32api (PythonWin) - Should be installed by default in newest Python versions for Windows (Python 3.7 reccomended)
 ```

 ### 3.2) Generate dataset